 To get started automating your pinning, I recommend Tailwind hands down.
 Their smart schedule finds the exact time your audience is online, the board lists help you pin one pin to many boards with just one click and the Tailwind Tribes feature help you find like-minded people in your niche to help share your content.
 To start saving time, you can sign up using my affiliate link to get a FREE 30-day trial.

-I spend literally one hour a week scheduling my pins for the following week and have grown my followers and reach to almost 1 million people in a year with consistently pinning.
+I spend literally one hour a week scheduling my pins for the following week and therefore have grown my followers and reach to almost 1 million people in a year with consistently pinning.
 And my content stays around forever.
 Can you say that about Instagram or Facebook?
 As fast as you are creating posts, it is getting pushed down the feed in a matter of minutes.

 If you are short on time and want me to help get you started, set up a time to talk and we can get you up and running in no time!